RobertWetzler/ZeldaRemade/README.md

 - When enemies are trapped in between two blocks on opposings sides they will become stuck momentarily.
 - Trap movement seems to save links old positions and keep moving even if link isn't standing in range.
 - Link unlocks any doors with a key, this includes hidden doors.
-- When the health zero it is just in a state of empty.
+- When health is zero link doesn't die
 - Game will crash if you switch room a lot because there will be too many audio files playing at once.

 ## Missing Features